 Leadership Program

-Want to learn to lead effective environmental advocacy campaigns?
-Advance initiatives for environmental conservation, justice, and inclusive public process?
+Want to learn to lead effective and inclusive environmental advocacy campaigns?
+Advance initiatives for environmental justice and conservation?
 Better prepare to step into leadership roles at nonprofits, public agencies, and community-based groups?
-Then consider applying for the Green Foothills Leadership Program.
+Consider applying for the Green Foothills Leadership Program.

 Apply for Next Year’s Cohort